 The year will see the consumer finance market getting introduced with a greater number of P2P consumer lending organizations.
-Backed by the abilities of new-gen technologies like Blockchain and AI, consumer financing companies will be giving banking institutions a tough competition.
+Backed by the abilities of new-gen technologies like Blockchain and artificial intelligence, consumer financing companies will be giving banking institutions tough competition.

 How Can You Become a Digital Lender?

 There are a number of brands that have placed themselves in the future of the consumer financial at the back of their digital inclination.